life4/deal/docs/basic/tests.md

     return a / b
 ```

-Then you can use `deal.cases` to generate test cases for the function.
+Then you can use {py:func}`deal.cases` to generate test cases for the function.
 This is a polimorphic object that can be used in many ways.

 Here is the shortest way to create a test: